Edgar-Macharia/AfriDev/README.md

 ## Features

-- User Authentication: Users can sign up with a new account or log in with their existing credentials.
-- User Profile: Each user has a profile page where they can view and update their personal information.
-- Job Listing: Users can browse and search for available jobs on the website.
+- Job Search: Users can search for available jobs using keywords and location filters.
-- Job Posting: Employers can post job listings on the website.
+- Job Listings: Browse through a variety of job opportunities fetched from the API.
-- Secure Authentication: The website implements secure authentication measures to protect user data.
+- Apply for Jobs: Each job listing provides an external link where users can apply directly, with no need for sign-up or login.
+- Pagination: Smooth pagination to browse job listings efficiently.

 ## Technologies Used

 - Front-end: HTML, Bootstrap, React.js
-- Back-end: Ruby
-- Database: SQLite3
+- API: Public API from Cracked Devs